 The Company is subject to the volatility of commodities prices and the Company designates certain commodity forward contracts as cash flow hedges of forecasted commodity purchases.
 Mark-to-market gains and losses on these contracts are deferred in AOCI and are recognized in earnings when the hedged transactions occur, offsetting changes in the value of commodity purchases.
-The notional amount of these commodities contracts at March 30, 2024 and September 30, 2023 and related gains or losses recognized in earnings for the quarters ended March 30, 2024 and April 1, 2023 were not material.
+The notional amount of these commodities contracts at March 30, 2024 June 29, 2024 and September 30, 2023 and related gains or losses recognized in earnings for the quarters quarter and nine-month periods ended March 30, 2024 June 29, 2024 and April 1, 2023 July 1, 2023 were not material.